Vonage-Community/web_components-chat_sdk-javascript/vc-messages/README.md

 Each message is made up of the text (part is "message-text") or image (part is "message-image"), and their name (part is "username").
 To specifically style the application user's message text, target "message-text mine" or for message image, target "message-image mine".
 For their name, the target would be "username mine".

+To style the image itself, the part is "image".
+To target the user's image, the part is "image mine".

 To get the styling shown in the image:

 ```css